rishijatania/Twitter-App/README.md

 ## Initial set up
 Keep you Docker up and running
-Clone the project, and step into the infrastructure and run the command
+Clone the project, and open the Terminal(Linux/Mac) or Git bash(Windows) into the infrastructure directory of the project and run the command
 ```sh
 ./deployment.sh
 ```
-The scripts deploys the infrastructure using terraform scripts and ask for key credentials neededto deploy the application.
-Once secrets have been entered the script execution continues and deploys K8 cluster services.
+The scripts deploys the infrastructure using terraform scripts and ask for the details required to populate the secrets in the following order:
+1. Name of the 4 secret files you would like to use.
+(Press enter for the first 4 prompts)
+2. MongoDB Cluster URI
+3. MongoDB Name
+4. Slack Webhook URI
+5. JWT Secret (Can be any random string)
+6. Rapid API Key
+7. AWS Access Key
+8. AWS Secret Access Key
+9. S3 Bucket Name

+Once secrets have been generated the script execution continues and deploys K8 cluster services.

-Once the cluster is created check the cluster health with
+Once the cluster is created check the services with:

 ```sh
 kubectl get svc
 ```
+To Access the Front-end use the link for the LoadBalancer of twitter-front end.

-To Open Grafana Dashboard using the following command and follow the url with the port mentioned.
+To Open Grafana Dashboard use the following command and follow the url with the port mentioned.
 ```sh
 kubectl get svc -n monitoring
 ```
 ## Delete Cluster:

-To delete the cluster run the delete destroy.sh script
+To delete the cluster run the destroy.sh script found in the infrastructure directory.

 ```sh
 ./destroy.sh